 Resiliency is the ability of a system to recover from failures and continue to function, and is one of the pillars of software quality.
 Designing your application for resiliency requires planning for and mitigating a variety of failure modes that could occur.
 Use this checklist to review your application architecture from a resiliency standpoint.
 Also review the Resiliency checklist for specific Azure services.

 Define your customer's availability requirements.
 Your customer will have availability requirements for the components in your application and this will affect your application's design.
 Get agreement from your customer for the availability targets of each piece of your application, otherwise your design may not meet the customer's expectations.
-For more information, see Defining your resiliency requirements.
+For more information, see Designing resilient applications for Azure.

 Perform a failure mode analysis (FMA) for your application.
 FMA is a process for building resiliency into an application early in the design stage.
 For more information, see Failure mode analysis.
 The goals of an FMA include: